-Although not vegan myself, I was invited to the 100% vegan and not-for-profit Cafe Van Gogh in Southeast London’s Brixton by a friend (a meat eater, I might add!) to sample the weekend brunch on a sunny Saturday.
+Although I’m not vegan myself, I was invited to the 100% vegan and not-for-profit Cafe Van Gogh in Southeast London’s Brixton by a friend (a meat-eater, I might add) to sample the weekend brunch on a sunny Saturday.

-Located within the pretty grounds of Christ Church, Cafe Van Gogh is cute and quirky; charming brick walls are adorned with colourful works of art and chalkboards.
+Located within the pretty grounds of Christ Church, Cafe Van Gogh is cute and quirky.
+The charming brick walls are bright with colourful works of art and chalkboards.

 Sitting out in the charming courtyard area, I tucked into the most scrumptious vegan food I had sampled.
-The tasty scrambled tofu ‘eggs’ on toast and the spicy jerk plantain were definite highlights – I wholeheartedly recommend!
-My friend’s butternut squash mac n ‘cheese’ served with crispy onions and jalapenos also looked extremely appealing.
+The tasty scrambled tofu ‘eggs’ on toast and the spicy jerk plantain were definite highlights.
+My friend’s butternut squash mac n ‘cheese’ served with crispy onions and jalapenos also looked appealing.

-In the colder months, the cosy upper floor area may be a more welcome choice of seating.
-The ceiling, painted with swirls of cobalt blue and dotted with stars and planets, will make you feel as though you are part of one of Van Gogh’s famous paintings.
+During the colder months, the cosy upper floor area may be a more welcome area of seating.
+The ceiling is painted with swirls of cobalt blue and stars and planets.
+It will make you feel as though you are part of one of Van Gogh’s famous paintings.